 New and amended standards and interpretations

-The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021 (unless otherwise stated).
-The Authority has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+The Company applied for the first-time certain standards and amendments listed below, which are effective for annual periods beginning on or after 1 July 2022 (unless otherwise stated).
+These amendments did not have an impact on the Company.